 The Great White North

-In 2009, I moved with my family to Toronto.
+In 2009, I moved with my husband and two kids to Toronto.
 I had never experienced North American yoga culture before, and it was eye opening to say the least.
 But I recognised the great benefits that would come from teaching in a city with endless opportunities to refine my practice of yoga.

 I was welcomed into my new home base at 889 Yoga, and stepped into a busy managerial role whereby I oversaw the programming and operations of three beautiful studio locations, and managed a schedule with over 120 classes per week.
-In 2011 I designed and launched the Living Yoga Program, a 200 hour teachers certification program that I headed until my resignation in 2017.
+In 2011 I designed and launched the Living Yoga Program, a 200 hour teachers certification program that I directed until 2017.

-In 2018 I became shareholder and co-owner of Octopus Garden Yoga Studio in downtown Toronto.
+In 2018 I became a co-owner of Octopus Garden Yoga Studio in downtown Toronto.
 This is a thriving downtown Toronto community studio that offers yoga, meditation and a world renowned teacher training program.
+I co-direct the 200, 300 and Pre and Post Natal teacher training programs.
+I continue to guest teach on other teacher training programs in the city, including Downward Dog Yoga Studio, IAM yoga, Mula Yoga and Muse Movement.